logo

 The final bet must remain in action.
 So depending on whether you like the cards you see, you're $15 minimum initial wager at a $5 table can leave you with $15, $10 or $5 at risk at the end of the hand.

 2) B. The frequency of winning hands is relatively low, compared with other poker-based table games.
-We'll win about 24 percent of our hands in Let It Ride, compared with 26 percent in Three Card Poker's Pairs Plus option, 38 percent in Caribbean Stud and 42 percent in Three Card Poker ante and bet against the dealer.
-However, because many Let It Ride hands are paid at even money, there is not a large gap in the house edges among those commonly played games.
+You will win about 24 percent of our hands in Let It Ride, compared with 26 percent in Three Card Poker's Pairs Plus option, 38 percent in Caribbean Stud and 42 percent in Three Card Poker ante and bet against the dealer.

 In the original pay table offered, the house edge in Let It Ride is 3.5 percent of one wager, or 2.8 percent of total action, while in Caribbean Stud the house edge is 5.2 percent of the ante or 2.6 percent of total action.
 In Three Card Poker, house edges are